 Aside from the fact that they provide life-giving oxygen in exchange for our carbon dioxide, according to Psychology Today, plants also have been directly linked to reducing stress levels and improving concentration.
 Another study concluded that the presence of house plants in different settings (such as hospitals, schools, and workplaces) has shown that people tend to have lower systolic blood pressure, increased attentiveness, increased productivity, increased attendance, increased well-being, and increased job satisfaction.
 The Ellison Chair of International Floriculture continues to laud the immense benefits of plants.
 According to the chair, plants also increase our sense of compassion.
 People who take care of plants are more likely to try to help others and reach out to other people.
 When people work with plants outside, they are more likely to be compassionate of the environment around them.

 Plants can also improve the outlook and health of whole communities.
 According to the Ellison Chair of Floriculture, People are more likely to engage in physical activity when there is a park nearby.
-When there is a no-cost facility to move around in and is aesthetically pleasing, then residents are more likely to engage in physical activity and move around in the park.
+When there is a no-cost facility to move around in that is aesthetically pleasing (which inevitably includes the addition of plants), then residents are more likely to engage in physical activity and move around in the park.
 Then more people exercise, they are also less susceptible to illness and have a more positive outlook on life.
 The presence of beautiful parks also is correlative to lower crime rates; when more people see beauty in their neighborhood, they feel more inclined to want to keep the neighborhood beautiful and decreases incentives to commit crimes in the community.

 You can even increase your own financial outlook when you invest in plants.
 On average, landscaping costs bring in 109% return for every dollar spent.
 Manicured lawns and gardens are prone to raising property values for potential buyers.
 Businesses can also spruce up their outlook when they add plants.
 Stores that have plants in their stores tend help enhance customer experience.
 Not only do customers see the plants as welcoming, they are more likely to stay longer, spend more money, and believe that the quality of goods is higher.